 You are here

-Guide to Sustainable Spaces for Your Next Event in Washington, DC
+Guide to Sustainable Spaces for Your Next Event in the Washington, DC Region

-It’s time to "go green" for your next meeting, convention or event in the nation's capital.
+It’s time to "go green" for your next meeting, convention or event in the Washington metropolitan area

 Companies are increasingly adopting sustainable practices, energy-efficient lighting and reusable products to reduce their carbon footprints and save costs.
-Their efforts benefit meeting planners considering Washington, DC, which is a destination that boasts multiple key industries and shares a common vision for a sustainable planet as the world’s first LEED Platinum city according to the U.S. Green Building Council.
+Their efforts benefit meeting planners considering the Washington metropolitan area, which is a destination that boasts multiple key industries and shares a common vision for a sustainable planet as the world’s first LEED Platinum city according to the U.S. Green Building Council.
 Check out the variety of sustainable spaces the city boasts in each quadrant.

 • • •